siddhi-io/www/en/docs/docs/config-guide.md

 Cipher tool is used to encrypt sensitive data in deployment configurations.
 This tool works in conjunction with Secure Vault to replace sensitive data that is in plain text with an alias.
 The actual value is then encrypted and securely stored in the SecureVault.
 At runtime, the actual value is retrieved from the alias and used.
 For more information, see [Secure Vault](https://github.com/wso2/carbon-secvault/blob/master/README.md).

-Below is the defaul configurations for Secure Vault
+Below is the default configurations for Secure Vault
 ```yaml
 # Secure Vault Configuration
 securevault: